Puberty blocker: United States

+Second Trump presidency (2025–present)

+Following a January 2025 executive order, United States Department of Health and Human Services (HHS) issued a declaration in December 2025 stating that gender‑affirming care for minors, including puberty blockers, is "neither safe nor effective" and does not meet recognized standards of care, and it announced steps to eliminate such care for individuals under 19 in federal programs.
+HHS guidance now promotes psychotherapy and psychosocial support instead of puberty blockers, hormones, or surgeries for pediatric gender dysphoria.

 Bans in the United States

 Misinformation spread by anti-trans groups related to puberty blockers has been used by several states in the U.S. to support the creation of bans on puberty blockers.
 The Southern Poverty Law Center is tracking anti-trans hate groups involved in the spread of misinformation around the use of puberty blockers, and has highlighted several organization, such as Genspect and the Society for Evidence-Based Gender Medicine (SEGM), who are principal actors involved in these efforts and members of the groups are heavily interlinked within the U.S. and with related groups in the UK and other countries, producing pseudo-scientific papers to support their opposition to gender-affirming care.

 In April 2021, Arkansas passed a ban on treatment of minors under 18 with puberty blockers, but it was temporarily blocked by a federal judge a week before the law was set to take effect.
 In April 2022, Alabama passed a ban from minors under 19 from obtaining puberty blockers and made it a felony for a doctor to prescribe puberty blockers to a minor with a punishment of up to ten years in prison.
 The Alabama law was partially blocked by a federal judge a few days after the law took effect.
-In August 2022, Florida banned Medicaid from covering gender affirming care, including puberty blockers.Medical experts criticized the report for citing pseudo-scientific sources and repeatedly dismissing legitimate medical studies as "low quality", which they said showed a flawed understanding of statistics, medical regulation, and scientific research.
+In August 2022, Florida banned Medicaid from covering gender affirming care, including puberty blockers.
+Medical experts criticized the report for citing pseudo-scientific sources and repeatedly dismissing legitimate medical studies as "low quality", which they said showed a flawed understanding of statistics, medical regulation, and scientific research.